sglavoie/dev-helpers/python/learning-logs-to-markdown/README.md

 # learning-logs-to-markdown

 The purpose of this tool is to parse and convert the content of a Google Sheets spreadsheet to Markdown.
 In this specific case, I just wanted a simple script to reduce the friction in getting a valid output I could use to maintain a ["learning log" on my website](https://www.sglavoie.com/learning-progress.html).
-So that gives me a quick way to input data in a spreadsheet and then I can take the time whenever needed to update the learning progress as desired by reformatting any of the entries and optionally adding notes to them.
+So that gives me a quick way to input data in a spreadsheet, and then I can take the time whenever needed to update the learning progress as desired by reformatting any of the entries and optionally adding notes to them.

 ## General software requirements